andy-lee-eng/d3fc-webgl/README.md

 #### Canvas rendering

-The `seriesWebGLLine` component has an API that is identical to the `seriesCanvasLine` counterpart, except that it requires a canvas context that was initialised for `webgl`.
+The `seriesWebglLine` component has an API that is identical to the `seriesCanvasLine` counterpart, except that it requires a canvas context that was initialised for `webgl`.

 ```javascript
 const data = [